 Recommended ages: 8+

-All you need to do is grab a pen and paper (or LCD writing tablet like the Boogie Board Jot mentioned above), shake up the letters, let them fall into each slot, set the timer, and then find as many words as you can.
+All you need to do is grab a pen and paper (or LCD writing tablet like the Boogie Board mentioned below), shake up the letters, let them fall into each slot, set the timer, and then find as many words as you can.

-I love the design of these printable travel bingo cards where passengers can look for certain road signs, cows, motorcycles, and more until the winner gets five across for bingo.
-You’ll receive five different bingo cards to play on a long road trip.
+You can find a ton of really neat travel bingo cards on Etsy where passengers can look for certain road signs, cows, motorcycles, and more until the winner gets five (or whatever the amount is) across for bingo.

 Here’s another inexpensive printable travel game with colorful illustrations that appeal to all ages.
 The first person to find all of the scavenger hunt items wins.